flynx/photobook/scripts/README.md

 This makes it possible to keep the documentation and code it describes in the same place/file.

-The format is in part inspired by LaTeX's .dxt format but is far simpler and retains human readability with less effort.
+The format is in part inspired by LaTeX's .dtx format but is far simpler and retains human readability with less effort.